ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    Cause: No file is matched

    This is a common error caused by file path problems.
-By default, the upload starts with Blue Shield's ${WORKSPACE} and matches artifacts with a relative path.
+By default, the upload starts with BKCI's ${WORKSPACE} and matches artifacts with a relative path.

    Therefore, if the corresponding artifact is in the lower directory of ${WORKSPACE}, you need to fill in the path/file